microsoft/PowerPlatformConnectors/certified-connectors/Cognito Forms/readme.md

 - `module`: The webhook's module.
 This should be set to "forms", as this connector only supports that module.

 ## Obtaining Credentials
-Owners of the organization must log into Cognito Forms and authorize the connection.
+An owner of the organization must log into Cognito Forms and authorize the connection.

 ## Known Issues
 None